elegant-scipy/elegant-scipy/markdown/preface.markdown

 > -- http://www.scipy.org/

 The SciPy ecosystem is a loosely defined collection of Python packages.
-In Elegant SciPy we will see many of its main players [^learn]:
+In *Elegant SciPy* we will meet its main players [^learn]:

 * **NumPy** is the foundation of scientific computing in Python.
-It provides efficient numeric arrays and  wide support for numerical computation, including linear algebra, random numbers, and Fourier transforms.
+It provides efficient numeric arrays and wide support for numerical computation, including linear algebra, random numbers, and the Fourier transform.
-NumPy's killer feature are its "N-dimensional arrays", or `ndarray`.
+NumPy's killer feature is its "N-dimensional arrays", or `ndarray`.
 These data structures store numeric values efficiently and define a grid in any number of dimensions (more about this later). http://www.numpy.org/
-* **SciPy**, the library,
-is a collection of efficient, user-friendly numerical algorithms.
-It contains toolboxes for specific domains such as signal processing, integration, optimization, and statistics. http://www.scipy.org/scipylib/index.html
-* **Matplotlib**
+* **SciPy**, the library, is a collection of domain-specific efficient numerical algorithms **THERE IS NO SUCH THING AS A "USER-FRIENDLY" ALGORITHM; UX DEPENDS ON IMPLEMENTATIONS, NOT ALGORITHMS** for signal processing, integration, optimization, statistics, and so on. http://www.scipy.org/scipylib/index.html
-is a powerful package for plotting in two dimensions (and basic 3D).
-It draws its name from the syntax that it shares with Matlab. http://matplotlib.org/
+* **Matplotlib** is a powerful package for plotting in two dimensions and, to a limited extent, in three dimensions.
+It draws its name from its MATLAB-like syntax. http://matplotlib.org/
-* **IPython**
-is an interactive interface for Python, so you can quickly interact with your data and test ideas.
+* **IPython** is an interactive interface for Python, which can be used for testing ideas and interacting with data.
-* **Jupyter**
-The Jupyter notebook runs in your browser and allows you to write code in line with text and mathematical expressions, displaying the results of computation within the text.
-This entire book has been written with Jupyter.
-Jupyter started out as an IPython extension, but now supports multiple languages, including Cython, Julia, R, Octave, Bash, Perl and Ruby. http://jupyter.org
+* **Jupyter**, the Jupyter notebook, runs in your browser and allows you to write code in line with text and mathematical expressions, displaying the results of computation within the text.
+(This entire book has been written with Jupyter.)
+Jupyter started out as an IPython extension but now supports multiple languages, including Cython, Julia, R, Octave, Bash, Perl and Ruby. http://jupyter.org
-* **pandas**
-provides fast, easy-to-use data structures, particularly to work with labelled data sets such as tables or relational databases, and manage time series.
+* **pandas** provides fast data structures **AGAIN, THERE IS NO SUCH THING AS AN "EASY-TO-USE" DATA STRUCTURE**, particularly for labelled data sets — such as tables or relational databases — and for managing time series.
-It also has some handy data analysis tools such as for data parsing and cleaning, sliding windows, aggregation and plotting. http://pandas.pydata.org/
+It also has handy data analysis tools for data parsing and cleaning, sliding windows, aggregation and plotting. http://pandas.pydata.org/
-* **scikit-learn**
-provides a unified interface to machine learning algorithms.
+* **scikit-learn** provides a unified interface to machine learning algorithms. **NO FURTHER EXPLANATION?**
-* **scikit-image**
-provides image analysis tools that integrate cleanly with the rest of SciPy.
+* **scikit-image** provides image analysis tools that integrate cleanly with the rest of SciPy. **NO FURTHER EXPLANATION?**

-There are others, and we will see some of them too.
+Several other packages will be introduced throughout the book as well.

-The takeaway here is that, although we will focus on NumPy and SciPy, it is the many surrounding packages that make Python a powerhouse for scientific computing.
+Despite the book's focus on NumPy and SciPy, it is the many surrounding packages that make Python a powerhouse for scientific computing.

-[^learn]: You can learn more about many of the tools mentioned here at http://www.scipy-lectures.org/, or through field-specific guides such as Effective Computation in Physics (http://physics.codes/).
+[^learn]: You can learn more about many of the tools mentioned here at http://www.scipy-lectures.org/ or through field-specific guides such as *Effective Computation in Physics* (http://physics.codes/).

 ## Installing Python - Anaconda

-Throughout this book we’re going to assume that you have Python 3.5 (or a later version) and have all the major SciPy packages installed: NumPy, SciPy, Matplotlib, IPython, scikit-image, and others.
+Throughout this book, we will assume that you have Python 3.5 (or a later version) along with all the major SciPy packages. **THEY HAVE ALREADY BEEN INTRODUCED ABOVE.
+NO NEED TO REPEAT**
-We will list all of the requirements and the versions we used in the environment.yml that you can find packaged with the data for this book.
+The list of required packages, along with version numbers, can be found in **envrionment.yml**, packaged with the data for this book.
 The easiest way to get all of these components is to install the Anaconda Python distribution.
 You can download Anaconda here: http://continuum.io/downloads.
-You will also find detailed installation instructions.
+There, you will also find detailed installation instructions.

-If you find that you need to keep track of multiple versions of Python or different sets of packages, try Conda (if you've just downloaded the Anaconda Python distribution then you already have it!).
+If you find that you need to keep track of multiple versions of Python or different sets of packages, try Conda.
+(If you've just downloaded the Anaconda Python distribution then you already have it!)
-That environment.yml can be passed to conda to install the right versions of everything in one go.
+**environment.yml** can be passed to conda to install the right versions of everything in one go.

 ## The Great Cataclysm: Python 2 vs. Python 3

-In your Python travels, you may have already heard a few rumblings about which version of Python is better.
+In your Python journey, you might have already heard rumblings about which version of Python is better.
-You may wonder why it's not just the latest version.
+Why not the latest version, you might have wondered.

 At the end of 2008, the Python core developers released a major update to Python, Python 3.0, a backwards-incompatible release.
-In most cases, Python 2.6 or 2.7 code cannot be interpreted by Python 3.x without at least minor modification.
+In most cases, Python 2.6/2.7 code must be modified to be interpreted by Python 3.x.
-Python 2.7 was the last version of Python 2 to be released, and all development continues on the Python 3 branch (except for critical security updates).
+Python 2.7 is the last version of Python 2 to be released, and all development continues only on the Python 3 branch, except for critical security updates.
 To quote a certain genius, "this has made a lot of people very angry and been widely regarded as a bad move."

 There will always be a tension between the march of progress and backwards compatibility.
-There's as many opinions on the best way to move forward as there are developers in the world.
+There are as many opinions on the best way to move forward as there are developers in the world.
-In this case, the Python core team decided that a clean break was needed to eliminate some inconsistencies in Python, and move it forward into the twenty-first century.
+In this case, the Python core team decided that a clean break was needed to eliminate some inconsistencies in Python, and move it forward into the Twenty-First Century.
 (Python 1.0 appeared in 1994, more than 20 years ago; a lifetime in the tech world.)

 Here's one way in which Python has improved in turning 3: